Open Bible Data Home About News OET Key

 ECC 6:1–6:12 ©

-6There is a misfortune that I have seen under the sun and it is great on humanity: 2a person who God gives to him wealth and possessions and honor, and he has no lack for his soul from all that he desires, but God does not enable him to eat from it; instead, a foreign person will eat it—this is vapor and it is a sickening misfortune.
-3If a person should father a hundred children and he should live many years and however many that the days of his years may be, but his soul is not satisfied from the good thing (and also a burial place is not for him), I said, “Better than him is the stillborn child.”
-4For in vapor it came and in the darkness it will go and in the darkness its name will be covered.
+6There is a misfortune that I have seen under the sun and it is great on humanity: 2A person who the God gives to him wealth and possessions and honor, so he is not lacking for his soul from anything that he desires, but the God does not enable him to eat from it; instead, a nonnative person will eat it—this is vapor, and it is a sickening misfortune.
+3If a man should father a hundred children, and many years should he live—and many that the days of his years may be—but if his soul is not satisfied from the good thing (and also a burial place is not for him), I say, “Better than him is the stillborn child.”
+4For, in vapor it came, and in the darkness it will go, and in the darkness its name will be covered.
 5Even the sun it did not see, nor did it know.
 More rest belongs to this one than this one.
-6And if he lived a thousand years twice over, but a good thing he did not see—are not both going to one place?
+6And if he lived a thousand years twice, but a good thing he did not see—are not both going to one place?

 7All the toil of humanity is for his mouth,